 If you do this relatively soon after the event, there is a good chance this content might be featured or shared or that a lot of people from the event will find it.
 If you say smart or relevant things others might be impressed or will follow what else you do or check out your company.
 This is definitely a great opportunity for you and your company to ride on the wave of the buzz from a big event and to reach audiences you might not normally reach.

-From a marketing perspective, there are many ways to utilise the buzz and make sure you ride the wave with the attention the event is gathering.
-Plan to utilise this attention and make sure you add it to your content plan.
+From a marketing perspective, there are many ways to utilize the buzz and make sure you ride the wave with the attention the event is gathering.
+Plan to utilize this attention and make sure you add it to your content plan.
 Write blogs and content around the topics of the event or do posts like this one on how to go to events.
 Share what you learned at the event and make it relevant and useful to others!